One day back in 2004 I arrived at my yoga teacher's house in London for a one-to-one lesson.

 More important than theory though, is to experience and know restorative yoga oneself.
 Like all yoga practices, this really is the only way.
 Through this process we find our own personal 'why'.

-Carol offers one-to-one restorative yoga in north Hertfordshire, both on-going sessions and a six-week personalised course.
-If you would like to know more, you are so welcome to contact her here.
+You are welcome to join me for one-to-one restorative yoga in north Hertfordshire, either through on-going sessions and/or a six-week personalised course.
+If you would like to know more, please contact me here.

-Specialist restorative training for teachers is available in 2019 onwards.
+Specialist restorative training for teachers is available annually in Cambridge, UK in February/March.